Hodgkin Lymphoma – Brief Information

 Prognosis for patients with recurrent disease

-According to the Morbus Hodgkin-Study Centre (Gießen, Germany), in about 11 % of patients aged younger than 18 years the disease does either not respond to current treatment strategies (progressive disease) or the patients later develop recurrent disease (recurrence, relapse).
+In about 5–10 % of patients aged younger than 18 years the disease does either not respond to current treatment strategies (progressive disease) or the patients later develop recurrent disease (recurrence, relapse).
 In general, favourable long-term outcomes can be achieved for patients with relapsed Hodgkin lymphoma, too.
 Individual prognosis, however, depends primarily upon the timepoint of relapse and how intense primary treatment has been.

 Patients with late relapse (more than one year after completion of therapy), who receive a second chemo- and radiotherapy for relapse treatment, have high survival rates (10-year survival of more than 90%).
-Patients with early stage of the disease at primary diagnosis (treatment group 1) and/or those who have not received any radiotherapy as part of initial treatment also have a favourable prognosis.
+This applies in particular to patients with early stage of the disease at primary diagnosis (treatment group 1) and/or those who have not received any radiotherapy as part of initial treatment.

 Note: The survival rates mentioned in the text above are statistical values.
 Therefore, they only provide information on the total cohort of patients with Hodgkin lymphoma.
 They do not predict individual outcomes.
 However, statistics help to estimate probabilities of survival.